Core Model

 Layer 1: The point (what this is really about)

-I am trying to make everyday life feel less like a rigged obstacle course.
+The goal here is simple: make everyday life feel less like a rigged obstacle course.

 My north star is simple: